winverma/EyeFundAI/README.md

 - Traditional diagnostic methods rely heavily on retinal imaging, which can be expensive, time-consuming, and difficult to access in remote areas.
 - Moreover, manual interpretation of these images by healthcare professionals can lead to delays in diagnosis and treatment.
-- There is a need for an affordable, non-invasive, and efficient method to detect DR early.
+- There is a need for an affordable, non-invasive, and efficient method to detect DR and Glaucoma.

 -> The growing prevalence of diabetes has escalated the incidence of DR, especially in underserved and low-resource settings.